Buildbot no longer supports Python 2.7 on the Buildbot master.

-The connectors all use SQLAlchemy Core to achieve (almost) database-independent operation.
+All the connectors use SQLAlchemy Core to achieve (almost) database-independent operation.
 Note that the SQLAlchemy ORM is not used in Buildbot.
 Database queries are carried out in threads, and report their results back to the main thread via Twisted Deferreds.

 The schema itself is considered an implementation detail, and may change significantly from version to version.
 Users should rely on the API (below), rather than performing queries against the database itself.